CSI-Carlos-Cobian/CSI-Python-2021/Projects/Projectile-Motion/Projectile-Motion.md

 <br>

 # Calculate the distance traveled by a projectile `(100pts)`
+* Create a file using the following convention `Projectile-Motion.py`
 * Your script must be fully documented (`# Inline documentation at every step`).

 <!-- ## [Select a projectile weapon](https://www.giantbomb.com/profile/phatcat/lists/modern-military-weapons/27505/) -->